ardiloot/dif-pressure-meter/README.md

 Source: [KSO air valve product page](https://www.flaktgroup.com/en/products/air-management-atds/air-valves/exhaust-air-valves/kso-exhaust-air-valve/)

 However, it is hard to find measurement equipment for such small pressures (±50 Pa).
-There are some professional options (e.g Fluke 922), but they cost around quite a bit.
+There are some professional options (e.g Fluke 922), but they cost quite a bit.

 Here, as an alternative, DIY handheld battery-powered differential pressure meter is built.
 It is based on [Sensirion SDP810-500Pa](https://www.sensirion.com/products/catalog/SDP810-500Pa) differential pressure sensor (measurement range ±500 Pa, zero point accuracy 0.1 Pa).
 As a brain, ESP32-WROOM-32E chip is used.
 Firmware is mainly based on [ESPHome](https://esphome.io/).